levlaz/100-days-of-code/r1-log.md

 ### R1D12 5/16/2020
 I finished the ES6 module on FCC today.
 It was a nice overview of the new featurs that ES6 offers.
 Most interesting things for me were new types of variables, arrow functions, destructuring, modules, and promises.

+### R1D13 5/17/2020
+I finished the regex course on FCC.
+This one was one of the trickier courses that I've done so far.
+I think I am miles away from where I started with Regex many years ago, but its always an area that I struggle with.
+The [Online Regex Tester](https://regex101.com/) is a godsend to test out and understand what is happening with regex.